PizzaWhisperer/drandjs/README.md

     //do something with error = [randomness, round] such as printing it.
   })
 ```
-Same scheme can be applied to
+Same scheme can be applied to `fetchAndVerifyWithKey`.

 #### Example
 We provide a script to locally run a server that will fake a drand instance and a simple html file which show what you can do with `fetchAndVerify` and `fetchAndVerifyWithKey`.
-To specify which function to test, comment/uncomment the corresponding lines in the `wrap` function of the `view/index.html` file.
+To specify which function to test, comment/uncomment the corresponding lines in the `wrap` function of the [`view/index.html` file](https://github.com/PizzaWhisperer/drandjs/blob/master/view/index.html#L91-L92).
 The default function used is `fetchAndVerify` (the one that fetches the distributed key).

 To launch the server and open the html file, go to the `example` folder and execute:
 ```bash